 If a Special Studies student elects to enroll in a course for which there is a prerequisite, evidence of meeting the prerequisite is required.
 This evidence includes appropriate placement tests if the student elects to enroll in math, English, reading, computers or any other course requiring these as a prerequisite.
-Beginning college-level courses (examples: English 111, Math 110, Psychology 150) requiring a prerequisite will have the prerequisite(s) waived if the Special Studies student has earned an associate level or higher degree.
+Beginning collegelevel courses (examples: English 111, Math 110, Psychology 150) requiring a prerequisite will have the prerequisite(s) waived if the Special Studies student has earned an associate level or higher degree.
 Special Studies students who have some college credit but no degree will need to have a completed transcript evaluation to determine appropriate prerequisite completion if they want to enroll in a course requiring prerequisites.
-Students will need to request transcripts be sent to the Office of Admissions and Records or Counseling Services to verify degrees awarded or transfer credit.
-Special Studies students may also have a prerequisite waived if the Department Chair or Dean in the division in which the course is offered determines that the student has life experiences that supersede the prerequisite.
-Any waiver of a prerequisite must be accompanied by written approval from the appropriate Department Chair or Dean.
+Students will need to request transcripts to be sent to the Office of Admissions and Records or Counseling Services to verify degrees awarded or transfer credit.
+Special Studies students may also have a prerequisite waived if the department/division chair in the division in which the course is offered determines that the student has life experiences that supersede the prerequisite.
+Any waiver of a prerequisite must be accompanied by written approval from the appropriate department/division chair.